 Additionally, if you live in one of these states and you want to purchase a Medigap plan, we suggest that you consider a Medicare Supplement Plan N. Medigap Plan N can be a very affordable option if you don't have to worry about excess doctor charges.
 Since Medicare Part B excess charges do not apply when you live in these states, consider a Plan N.

-Medigap Plan F covers all the gaps of Medicare Part A and Part B and is the current standard of complete coverage.
+Medigap Plan F covers all the gaps in Medicare Part A and Part B and is the current standard of complete coverage.

 Understandably, premiums for Plan F are the highest since it offers complete coverage.
 That's why Medigap Plan G is quickly becoming the new standard, especially for people who don't live in California or Oregon, where they have “Birthday Rules”.
 These birthday rules allow you to change plans within 30 days of your birthday without answering questions about your health.
 That means that if your premiums become too high, you can change plans to a less expensive company, or a lower level plan.